Canada Housing Infrastructure Fund

 When can applicants expect to find out if their projects have been chosen to receive funding?

-Once funding decisions are available, all applicants will be informed of the results of their respective applications.
+Under the Direct Delivery stream, applicants will be informed of the results of their respective applications once funding decisions are available.
 The CHIF team will be available to provide feedback should an applicant request it.
-HICC cannot provide precise timelines as to when applicants will be informed of funding decisions.

 -